 (Dutch for "Samson and Gert") is a hugely popular Flemish children's program that ran from 1990 until 2005.
 A movie was made in 2008, along with a Christmas special.
 In 2010, a 20 year anniversary special was made.

-were later played by actual persons.
-The most prominent characters over the course of the show's lifespan are Alberto, an Italianized barber who enjoys singing opera.
-"De Burgemeester", the major of the town who is interested in toy airplanes.
-And Octaaf de Bolle, the selfimportant owner of a grocery store and hobby gymnast.
+were later played by actual people.
+The most prominent characters over the course of the show's lifespan are Alberto, an Italian barber who enjoys singing opera; the major of the town, who is interested in toy airplanes; and Octaaf de Bolle, the selfimportant owner of a grocery store and hobby gymnast.
 Every episode closes with a moral and a Everybody Laughs Ending

-The program quickly became an enormous success, which was doubled once the show was dubbed in French and also broadcast in the Netherlands.
+The program quickly became an enormous success, which was increased once the show was broadcast in the Netherlands.
+It was also dubbed in French.
 It became a huge Cash Cow Franchise

 This series provides example of: